ranimxm/portfolio/README.md

 - **Framework**: [Next.js](https://nextjs.org/) - React framework for production.
 - **Build Tool**: [Turbopack](https://turbo.build/pack) - Blazing fast build system.

-## Contribution

-Feel free to fork this repository and submit pull requests for any enhancements or suggestions.
-Your contributions are welcome!

 ---

 Thank you for checking out my portfolio!